Physical Therapy: Is Feeling Pain After an Evaluation Normal?

 July 04, 2022

 Physical therapy helps people recover from traumatic injuries and conditions, allowing them to live a healthy and more active lifestyle.
 However, some people experience slight pain after their therapy session, making them hesitant to attend future treatments.
-That’s why Gordon Physical Therapy constructed a guide to help you better understand physical therapy and why it’s normal to experience slight discomfort after completing a therapy session.
+That’s why Gordon Physical Spokane constructed a guide to help you better understand physical therapy and why it’s normal to experience slight discomfort after completing a therapy session.

-Gordon Physical Therapy is a trusted physical therapy center dedicated to helping people overcome chronic and debilitating pain.
+Gordon Physical Spokane is a trusted physical therapy center dedicated to helping people overcome chronic and debilitating pain.
 We specialize in constructing effective physical therapy treatments that improve our patients’ quality of life.
 Our team has helped countless patients recuperate from their physical ailments and injuries, and we can do the same for you at a price you can afford.

 What is Physical Therapy?